Celebrated 33-Year-Old German Journalist Adds A Line To His Resume: Fraudster

 You could say he was a wunderkind.

 Four years ago, Claas Relotius was named CNN's Journalist of the Year.
-Earlier this month, the 33-year old Der Spiegel writer was celebrated as Germany's top reporter.
+Earlier this month, the 33-year-old Der Spiegel writer was celebrated as Germany's top reporter.

 On Wednesday, his rising star came crashing down as a lengthy article in his own magazine outlined repeated falsification in his reporting.
 In fact, the piece said Relotius is "not a reporter," and that "he tells fairy tales whenever he pleases."
 The article continues: "truth and lies are confused in his texts, because some stories are clean ... others completely invented."